 What is Padel?

-Padel is easy to learn & suitable for all ages
+For beginners, easy to learn & suitable for all ages

-IT is easy to learn and has a high “fun factor”
+It is easy to learn and has a high “fun factor”

-The sport is internationally regulated by the International Padel Federation, with 28 national federations duly registered.
-Every two years world championships are organized, both for women and men, by country teams and individual teams.
-Other major tournaments, which also attract tens of thousands of spectators, are: the European Cup, the World Padel Tour, the Mercosur Cup and the Tri-Nations Cup in Latin America.
-In The Netherlands the Nederlandse Padelbond is the governing body of the sport.
+The sport is internationally regulated by the International Padel Federation -IPF-, with 39 national federations duly registered.
+Every two years IPF organizes the World Championships, both for women and men, by country teams and individual teams.
+Other major competitions are the Junior World Championships, World Senior Padel Championships and European Padel Championships.